-With an upgraded version arriving in 2019, boasting enhanced performance, fuel efficiency, connectivity and driver assistance tech, there's little danger of the Ranger dropping down the Top 10.
-Look out for a high performance 'Raptor' version too!
-What Car? reckons the Ranger is "certainly one of the best of its kind available".
+An upgraded version arrived in 2019, delivering enhanced performance, fuel efficiency, connectivity and driver assistance tech, there's little danger of the Ranger dropping down the Top 10.
+Meanwhile, a next-generation Ford Ranger will be unveiled in 2022.

-Coupled with a generous five-year/125,000-mile warranty package and five years’ roadside assistance, the rugged D-Max is a competitively-priced, capable pick-up.
-What Car? concludes: "The Isuzu D-Max does the pick-up fundamentals very well, but it lacks the polish of its class-leading rivals."
+Coupled with a generous five-year/125,000-mile warranty package and five years’ roadside assistance, the rugged D-Max is a fantastic all-rounder.

-Mercedes-Benz finally entered the one-tonne pick-up market in 2018 with the X-Class which is closely related to the Nissan Navara.
-Premium quality, comfort, impressive off-road ability and a powerful 2.3-litre diesel engine combine to give it the X Factor.
+Mercedes-Benz finally entered the one-tonne pick-up market in 2018 with the X-Class which shares its underpinnings with the Nissan Navara.
+Premium quality, comfort, impressive off-road ability and a powerful 2.3-litre diesel engine combine to give the big Merc the X Factor.

 "While some will continue to grumble that it’s just a Navara in fancy dress, Mercedes has done more than enough to ensure that X-Class buyers will be getting a rather different experience, and for the most part a substantially improved one," says Parkers.

-It may not have the most sophisticated ride, but it's tough, durable and has genuine off-road ability.
-It can tow up to 3.5 tonnes, carry a tonne and power comes from a gutsy 179bhp 2.2-litre turbo diesel engine.
+Updated in 2021, it now features a bold new front end and updated technology.
+Tough and durable, it can tow up to 3.5 tonnes, carry a tonne and power comes from a gutsy 179bhp 2.2-litre turbo diesel engine.